La5te2/ChessAI/Gadus.md

 For $j=0$, the recurrence computes $h_1$ from $h_0$.
 Repeating the recurrence through block $B-1$ produces the trunk output $h_B$.
 Every $3\times3$ convolution uses one-square padding and preserves the $8\times8$ spatial dimensions, so each tensor $h_j$ lies in $\mathbb R^{C\times8\times8}$.

-Both output heads receive $h_B$.
+$h_B$ is used as the common input to both output heads.
 The policy head applies a bias-free $1\times1$ convolution from $C$ channels to 32 channels, followed by BatchNorm, ReLU, flattening and a linear map from 2048 features to 4672 logits.
 The value head has an independent $1\times1$ convolution from $C$ channels to 32 channels, followed by BatchNorm, ReLU, flattening, a 2048-to-256 linear layer, ReLU, a scalar output layer and a hyperbolic tangent.

 Writing $f_\theta$ for the complete network, its forward pass is